14 transactional email examples to get you inspired

 Because you liked [this product], you might like [this one] too!
 If someone has purchased your product or service, you could include a promotion on their order or shipping confirmation email.

-Amazon does this frequently in their email marketing, as shown in the example below.
+Amazon does this frequently in their transactional emails, as shown in the example below.
 In their order confirmation emails, they will often add promotions at the bottom of the email.
 They might:

-Cross-sell: advertise products which complement the product which has just been bought
+Cross-sell: advertise products that complement the product which has just been bought

 Upsell: show more expensive versions of the product